Azure/azure-sdk/docs/java/introduction.md

 ### Support for non-HTTP Protocols

 Currently, this document describes guidelines for client libraries exposing HTTP services, with a small amount of guidance for AMQP-based services.
-If your service is not HTTP-based, please contact the Azure SDK Architecture Board for guidance.
+If your service is not HTTP-based, please contact the [Azure SDK Architecture Board](https://azure.github.io/azure-sdk/policies_reviewprocess.html) for guidance.

-> TODO: Link to current arch board contact info.

 ## Azure SDK API Design {#java-api}